The Basics

 Additional Information

 Wide range of intellectual and artistic interests.
 Engaged in creative writing: poetry, fiction, and screenplays.
 Working knowledge of the three major desktop operating systems.
 Working knowledge of LaTeX and Mathematica® (with a package on Ptolemy’s trigonometry published).
 Reading knowledge of French, German, Latin, Arabic and Ancient Greek.
-Possessed by a great love of letters.
+Conversational and written Japanese.

 Top